HighGroundVision/Desolator/README.md

 Both the Connection String and Settings can be found in the appsettings.json file but we recommand using [user secrets](https://docs.asp.net/en/latest/security/app-secrets.html) instead.

-After which you will need to run the Seed methods in the Admin controller, then you can run the RegisterRecurringServices method to create the recurring jobs.
+After which you will need to run the SeedHero, SeedAbilities, SeedTrends methods in the Admin controller, then you can run the RegisterRecurringServices method to create the recurring jobs.
 (We use [hangfire](http://hangfire.io/) for our job system)

 ## License